litmuschaos/v1-litmus-docs/docs/rancher-litmus.md

 ### Install Chaos Experiments

 Chaos experiments contain the actual chaos details.
-These experiments are installed on your cluster as Kubernetes custom resources (CRs).
+These experiments are installed on your cluster as Kubernetes Custom Resources (CRs).
 The Chaos Experiments are grouped as Chaos Charts and are published on <a href=" https://hub.litmuschaos.io" target="_blank">Chaos Hub</a>.

 The generic chaos experiments such as `pod-delete`,  `container-kill`,` pod-network-latency` are available under Generic Chaos Chart.